Qarik-Group/lighthouse/README.md

 ### Authorize Safe

-3. Create a target to safe.
+3. Create a target to your vault with safe.

 ```bash
 safe -k target https://10.200.130.4 lab